CronCats/docs/content/docs/examples.md

 Following the README in the **boolean contract caller** example, you can deploy and experiment with an existing boolean contract on Juno testnet, utilizing the CronCat contracts and agents live on that network.
 When instantiating the example contract, you'll provide two arguments, `croncat_factory_address` and `boolean_address`, which are the addresses to those contract.

 CronCat uses a factory architecture built to handle future contract migrations and version upgrades.
 This means that dApps integrating with CronCat to utilize automation will simply call the Factory contract, asking for the latest version of the contract they wish to call.
-Practically speaking, this typically means querying the Factory, asking for the address to the latest Tasks contract, which is where we'll be creating a new CronCat task.
+Practically speaking, this typically means querying the Factory, asking for the address to the latest tasks contract, which is where we'll be creating a new CronCat task.

 CronCat tasks are quite powerful, having granular options to help specify the exact needs of the creator.
 Pay attention to the `TaskRequest` object created in the boolean contract caller example.
 You'll note that there are several unused fields, like the ones with a value of `None`.